Avro Manchester: Development

 Avro had already started work on a corresponding design prior to having received a formal invitation to tender.
 The company was in competition with Boulton Paul, Bristol, Fairey, Handley Page and Shorts.
-Vickers also had its Warwick, which had Napier Sabre engines, but eventually chose against tendering it.
-In early 1937, both the Avro design and the rival Handley Page HP.56 were accepted and prototypes of both ordered; but in mid-1937, the Air Ministry exercised their rights to order the types "off the drawing board".
-This skipping of the usual process was necessary due to the initiation of a wider expansion of the RAF in expectation of large scale war in Europe.
-From 1939, it was expected that the P.13/36 would begin replacing the RAF's existing medium bombers, such as the Armstrong Whitworth Whitley, Handley Page Hampden and Vickers Wellington.
+Vickers also had its Warwick, which had Napier Sabre engines but eventually chose against tendering it.
+In early 1937, the Avro design and the rival Handley Page HP.56 were accepted and prototypes of both ordered but in mid-1937, the Air Ministry exercised their right to order the types "off the drawing board".
+This skipping of the usual process was necessary due to the initiation of a wider expansion of the RAF in expectation of another great European war.
+From 1939, it was expected that the P.13/36 would begin replacing the RAF's medium bombers, such as the Armstrong Whitworth Whitley, Handley Page Hampden and Vickers Wellington.